Curry Hammock State Park is a hidden island many miss

 Although small — with just 28 campsites — Curry Hammock State Park is an excellent base for kayaking, biking and beaching.
 A day use area has a picnic pavilion, restrooms and beach access.

-All of the campsites have water and electric, and the camping “pads” are gravel, although some have “sandboxes” where tents can be pitched on friendlier ground (the exceptions being sites 3, 10-19, 21, 26, and 28.)
+All Curry Hammock campsites have water and electric, and the camping “pads” are gravel, although some have “sandboxes” where tents can be pitched on friendlier ground (the exceptions being sites 3, 10-19, 21, 26, and 28.)
 The gravel pads are perfectly level and raked frequently.
 The large bathhouse (with showers) is in the middle and easily accessible to all sites.

 The campsites are far enough from the Overseas Highway that road noise is minimal or non-existent, especially if there’s an onshore breeze.

-When the campground was built in 2004, all of the existing vegetation was swept away by the bulldozers and new, native vegetation was planted, as is the practice in all state parks.
+When the Curry Park campground was built in 2004, all of the existing vegetation was swept away by the bulldozers and new, native vegetation was planted, as is the practice in all state parks.

 But the harsh sun and sandy native soil in the Keys does not lend itself to rapid growth, so the campground has been slow to recover from it’s once-barren state.